spatie/guidelines.spatie.be/content/code-style/javascript.md

 # JavaScript Style Guide

-A work in progress JavaScript style guide for our projects at [Spatie](https://spatie.be).

-Spatie is a webdesign agency in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## ESLint

 This guide should be used side by side with our base ESLint configuration file, which has it's own repository and is available on npm.